Be Nice

 Standing up for others

 Niceness is not passive benevolence.
 It is readiness to defend the weak and the poor.
 The nice person steps forward when others step back.
-Their gentleness carries moral weight.
+His gentleness carries moral weight and includes moral courage — to protect without humiliating, to help without self-glorification.

-Niceness includes moral courage — to protect without humiliating, to help without self-glorification.
-It is compassion that takes sides: always the side of what uplifts, heals, or restores human worth.
+It is Compassion that takes sides: always the side of what uplifts, heals, or restores human worth.

 Niceness and peace

 A nice person seeks peace but isn’t necessarily a pacifist.
-Peacefulness can include the firmness to say “no” when dignity demands it.
+Peacefulness can include the firmness to say ‘no’ when dignity demands it.
 In the Aurelian sense, niceness is peace with backbone.

 Niceness doesn’t fight against others, only for what is deeply human.
 It knows that conflict sometimes clears the way for real harmony.
 It’s an active peace — one that reconciles strength and understanding rather than choosing between them.